mtdot/dafuk/tutorial/vue.js.md

 ## 144. Using v-model on Custom Components
   - using `v-model` (or using `:model-value="property_name"` and `@update:modelValue="function_name"`) on custom components by using `props: ['modelValue']` and `emits: ['update:modelValue']`

+## 154. Getting Data (GET Request) & Transforming Response Data
+  - Using `fetch` should chain the promise with arrow function to avoid error related to `this.property`
+  - When using `fetch` to POST, PUT, GET, DELETE, we should validate the response status code via `response.ok`

+## 155. Loading Data When a Component Mounts
+  -